The Super Bowl LX matchup is set: the New England Patriots vs. the Seattle Seahawks. For Hoosiers, picking a side is complicated.

 Indiana fans should keep their eyes on Kobee Minor.
 Minor, who played for the Indiana Hoosiers in 2023, has a story straight out of a movie.
 He was the final pick of the 2025 NFL Draft, earning the title of "Mr. Irrelevant."

-After spending most of the season on the practice squad, Minor was signed to the active 53-man roster on January 1, 2026.
+After spending most of the season on the New England practice squad, Minor was signed to the active 53-man roster on Jan.
+1, 2026.
 Seeing the "last man drafted" play for a ring under Coach Mike Vrabel is a great underdog story.

 Photo by Doug McSchooler